Alex-Spartan/go-tut/README.md

-# go-cli
+# go-tut
-A cli using go for learning go
+A tut using go for learning go